GrinonBarrett/Taksidos/Extras/Character Creation/Classes/Ranger.md

 | 10th  | 5  |    +8    | Splash or Specialize                              |

 ### Graceful Retort
-Anytime you dodge an attack, if the attack is a critical failure, you may perform a counter attack against that foe.
+Anytime you dodge an attack, if the attack is a critical failure, you may perform a counter attack against that foe without expending a reaction.
 Alternatively, if it is within melee range, you may shove or slam that foe.

 ### Wildeling
 You gain training with two weapons of your choice and learn two languages of your choice.